dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-06-swing_states.md

 As data practitioners, political campaigns are our time to shine - where people say things like "statistical significance" on national television!
 Instead of vilifying those who wield statistics incorrectly or provoking our friends into an argument over minimum wage, let's do something productive with that superiority complex that's all too common of us people "in the know": let's dig into the data and see what we can find out.

-To me, Collaboratory is a great tool for this.
-It is extremely easy to perform quick analyses because we don't have to set up a compute environment on our machines.
-We can share our work so it can be peer reviewed (reminder to check out [my notebook](https://colab.research.google.com/drive/1sJ0u1JwRWlSUiaww2BMiDCumfnR6YjZt)), and extend each others' work with the click of a button.

-I understand that this is what GitHub promises, but I have found that while GitHub is good for Data Science workflows, it is not great for quick and dirty analyses that might become irrelevant during the next election cycle.
-Let's face it: we don't *always* need to spin up a Conda environment, run through the rigamarole of pull requests, and dammit if we didn't forget to pull the master before creating the branch we just spent days on and now there are conflicts.

-I know this might get me crucified by the version control evangelists, and it's absolutely possible I'm wrong, but if we as a (Python) data science community have sort of come to a consensus on Jupyter as the almighty IDE then it's high time we started taking full advantage of it by using a platform built specifically for notebooks.
+It isn't a stretch to say that data, used improperly or maliciously, represents a threat to our democratic institutions.
+We've seen how people with skills like ours can use it to misinform and manipulate an unwitting population, and until regulation catches up I don't see any way to effectively stop it.
+But we've also seen how it can be used to save lives and create wellbeing, and I don't see why it can't be used for good in politics too.
+This is bigger than trying to get your party elected: it's about ensuring the bad guys with data don't use it to infringe on personal liberties like we've seen time and again, and the only way to stop a bad guy with data is a good guy with data.

-Of course it is unlikely someone like me or perhaps yourself without a platform or online following will have much impact on the outcome of this election, or the way we as an open source data science community analyze political data.
-But I believe it is our civic duty - just like voting - to contribute to it in a responsible and ethical manner in the most effective way we know how, and it probably looks something like `import pandas as pd`.
+Of course it is unlikely someone like me or perhaps yourself without a platform or online following will have much impact on the outcome of this election, or the way we as a society leverage the incredible power of data.
+But I believe it is our civic duty - just like voting - to contribute to our increasingly analytical world in a responsible and ethical manner in the most effective way we know how, and it probably looks something like `import pandas as pd`.

 <hr>

 ## Appendix: Tools

-If you're digging what I've said so far, maybe know a bit of Python, and aren't exactly an expert on politics or analyzing political data (call it politicurious, maybe?), I'd like to turn your attention to three specific things I think can help turn your newfound energy into a productive coding session.
+If you're digging what I've said so far, maybe know a bit of Python, and aren't exactly an expert on politics or analyzing political data (call it politicurious, maybe?), I'd like to turn your attention to two specific things I think can help turn your newfound energy into a productive coding session.

 ### Free, Open Political Data